bagisto/bagisto/README.md

 ![enter image description here](https://raw.githubusercontent.com/bagisto/temp-media/master/every-need.png)

-With Bagisto, you can easily create use cases for various commerce needs like Marketplaces, PWA, Native Mobile Apps, Multi-Tenants systems, and many more.
+With Bagisto, you can easily create use cases for various commerce needs like Marketplaces, PWA, Native Mobile Apps, Multi-Tenants systems, Blockchain and many more.

 # Built In Extensions

 ![enter image description here](https://raw.githubusercontent.com/bagisto/temp-media/master/extenstion.png)

-Make use of 100+ Bagisto pre built extensions from [Bagisto Extension Markeptlace](https://bagisto.com/en/extensions/)
+Make use of 100+ Bagisto pre-built extensions from [Bagisto Extension Markeptlace](https://bagisto.com/en/extensions/)

 # Community

 ![enter image description here](https://raw.githubusercontent.com/bagisto/temp-media/master/community.png)

-Get Bagisto support on Facebook Group and [Forum](https://forum.sylius.com/) Would like to help us build the most developer-friendly E-Commerce platform?
+Get Bagisto support on [Facebook Group](https://www.facebook.com/groups/bagisto) and [Forum](https://forums.bagisto.com/) Would like to help us build the most developer-friendly E-Commerce platform?
 Start by reading our [Contributing Guide](https://github.com/bagisto/bagisto/blob/master/.github/CONTRIBUTING.md)!

 # License
-Bagisto is a truly open-source E-Commerce framework that will always be free under the [MIT License](https://github.com/bagisto/bagisto/blob/master/LICENSE).
+Bagisto is a truly open-source laravel eCommerce framework that will always be free under the [MIT License](https://github.com/bagisto/bagisto/blob/master/LICENSE).

 # Security Vulnerabilities
 If you think that you have found a security issue in Bagisto, please do not use the issue tracker and do not post it publicly.
 Instead, all security issues must be sent to [mailto:support@bagisto.com](mailto:support@bagisto.com).